Gilles Peterson and Stuart Baker present Bossa Nova and the Rise of Brazilian Music in the 60s| 11 November, 2010

 This book is a unique collection of the cover art of Brazilian bossa nova music, containing hundreds of record covers complete with a history of bossa nova, biographies and essays on many of the artists involved in the movement.
 To coincide with the book, there is also a separate CD album, ‘Bossa Nova and the Rise of Brazilian Music in the 1960s’, released on Soul Jazz Records.

-This is the second time Peterson and Baker have worked together on publishing a book, the first time culminating in the delightful Freedom Rhythm & Sound: Revolutionary Jazz Original Cover Art 1965-83.
+This is the second time Peterson and Baker have worked together on publishing a book on KDP, the first time culminating in the delightful Freedom Rhythm & Sound: Revolutionary Jazz Original Cover Art 1965-83.

 Bossa Nova: and the Rise of Brazilian Music in the 1960s: Original Cover Art of Brazilian Music can be bought HERE.

 Follow Sounds and Colours: Facebook / Twitter / Instagram / Mixcloud / Soundcloud / Bandcamp

 Subscribe to the Sounds and Colours Newsletter for regular updates, news and competitions bringing the best of Latin American culture direct to your Inbox.